tintinrevient/cognitive-modeling/notebooks/source-code/README.md

 # Source Code

-For the function "runAllSimpleStrategies", the key variables are as below:
+For the function **"runAllSimpleStrategies(nrSimulations, phoneNumber)"**, "phoneNumber" is a fixed value, and the key variables are as below:

 **strategy**:
 * There are in total 11 strategies from 1 to 11